cat

 5. Maine Coon

-These gentle giants are the best cat breeds that are playful and affectionate.
+These gentle giants are the biggest cat breed on the list.
 Another best thing about this breed is that they are not at all overly needy.
 Maine Coons are also more than happy to chill indoors.

 Trait